Herseninstituut/ASD_DCM_subcortex_sensory/README.md

 This distribution provides the data and the codes to reproduce the analyses of differences in functional effective connectivity described in the manuscript.

+In order to reproduce the analysis follow the instruction in the JOB folder.

 [MATLAB](https://mathworks.com) and [SPM](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) must be installed.